How is Uptime Calculated?

 The result you get is the downtime percentage.
 To get the uptime percentage, subtract the downtime percentage from 100.
 This is usually a number of 99% or higher.

-But an uptime monitor will only check at specific intervals.
+But an uptime check will only monitor at specific intervals.
 Between those check intervals, uptime is like Schrödinger’s cat.
 The server could be up.
 The server could be down.
 No one really knows.

 If uptime is your goal, not just a number to show your customers, check intervals should be short.
 For example, if you have a check interval of every 10 minutes, a server could go down a few seconds after a check.
 This would leave customers without service for almost the whole interval, plus the time it takes to find and fix the issue.